symbol-systems/iq/README.md

-## IQ is your operating environment for neuro-symbolic cognitive AI
+## IQ - operating environment for cognitive AI

 IQ provides the infrastructure and tools necessary for the development, deployment, and operation of AI systems that integrate neural and symbolic reasoning.